BY STEPHA LAWSON

 Hey there!
 I am Stepha Lawson; a doula, counselor, artist and Mom to one awesome little dude I named Rio.

 I have been obsessed with studying and exploring pregnancy & childbirth since I was a toddler--my whole childhood was spent either playing Mama, OB, or midwife!
 I was always pretending to be pregnant.
-I turned my backyard into a birthing center where I made a special tent underneath a slide and had all my girl-friends in the neighborhood come deliver their doll babies.
+I turned my backyard into a birthing center where I made a special tent underneath a slide and had all the kids in the neighborhood come deliver their doll babies.
 And whenever I played Barbies they all lived in a special tribe of only women where they were always pregnant, giving birth, and helping one another raise their babies.

 I also spent long hours at bookstores researching anything that was available in the children's section on birth & pregnancy.